 Accessing Restore/ Rebuild

 Navigate to the Managed Files/ Restore display using the notification panel's context menu item of the same name.
 When using :Recover, you can Restore content from the Hostlist, Versionlist, or Archivelist Panels (though Replicate is only available from the Archivelist):

 General Restore/ Rebuild Operation

 Select one (or more) files from any of the UI Panels, then choose Restore.
-SSProtect will loop through each selected item and attempt to acquire the latest Version from the KODiAC (Cloud) Archive and place results in the last-used target location.
-In this example, Open Calls.xlsx will be placed in the C:\SupportDocs folder.
+SSProtect will loop through each selected item and attempt to acquire the Latest Qualified Version (see below) from the KODiAC Managed Data Archive and place results in the depicted location.
+In this example, Open Calls.xlsx will be placed in the C:\SupportFiles folder.